coyancm/blog-site/realty.markdown

 permalink: /realty/
 ---

-This is a collection of real estate photography.
+A collection of real estate photography I've taken and edited over the years.